Which of the following is the correct balanced equation for the r... | Channels for Pearson+

 1

 Identify the reactants and products in the given chemical reaction.
-The reactants are CoCl2 and Na2O2, and the products include Co(OH)3, Cl-, and Na+.
+The reactants are aluminum (Al) and permanganate ions (MnO4⁻) in an aqueous solution, and the products include manganese dioxide (MnO2) and aluminum hydroxide species.

-Consider the conditions of the reaction.
-The problem states that the reaction occurs in basic conditions, which suggests the presence of OH- ions.
+Determine the oxidation states of the elements involved in the reaction.
+Aluminum (Al) starts in the 0 oxidation state and is oxidized, while manganese in permanganate (MnO4⁻) is reduced from +7 to +4 in MnO2.

-Write the unbalanced chemical equation using the reactants and products: CoCl2 + Na2O2 + H2O -> Co(OH)3 + Cl- + Na+.
+Write the half-reactions for oxidation and reduction.
+The oxidation half-reaction involves Al being oxidized to Al(OH)4⁻, and the reduction half-reaction involves MnO4⁻ being reduced to MnO2.

 Watch next